 Amy L. Rudd is a trial lawyer in the complex commercial litigation group.
 Her practice spans several practice areas, including general business litigation, class action defense, product liability and mass torts, and trademark and copyright matters.
 In 2016, she was recognized by The Legal 500 US for her product liability and mass tort defense practice in the areas of consumer products, pharmaceuticals and medical devices, and toxic tort.

 - Playing a substantial role in the legal motion and advocacy strategy for AstraZeneca Pharmaceuticals LP in the Seroquel litigation – prevailing on Daubert and summary judgment motions that defeated the lead bellwether case in the federal MDL and state coordinated proceedings in Delaware and New Jersey, including Guinn v.
 AstraZeneca Pharms.
 LP, 598 F. Supp.
 2d 1239 (M.D.
 Fla.
 2009); Haller v.
 AstraZeneca Pharms.
 LP, 598 F. Supp.
 2d 1271 (M.D.
 Fla.
 2009); Scaife v.
 AstraZeneca LP, 2009 WL 1610575 (Del.
 Super.
 Ct.
 June 9, 2009); and Tate v.
 AstraZeneca Pharms.
 LP, No. MID-L-1608-07-MT (N.J.
 Super.
 Ct.
 Feb.
 5, 2010).
 Ms. Rudd also prepared the meritorious briefing in an appeal of the lead MDL case for AstraZeneca Pharmaceuticals before the U.S. Court of Appeals for the Eleventh Circuit, Guinn v.
 AstraZeneca Pharms.
 LP, 602 F.3d 1245 (11th Cir.
 2010), and was on the AstraZeneca trial team that secured a defense verdict in March 2010 from a New Jersey state court jury in Baker v.
 AstraZeneca Pharms.
 LP.

-- Representing a sovereign nation in an ICC arbitration and mediation with a leading foreign telecom operator concerning the operation and ownership of the nation’s mobile telephone network involving claims in excess of $260 million.
+- Representing a sovereign nation in an ICC arbitration and mediation with a leading foreign telecom operator concerning the operation and ownership of the nation’s mobile telephone network involving claims in excess of US$260 million.